erikgroving/chinese_test_parser/README.md

 vocabulary for that chapter.
 After that, you can read the chapter without having to stop every time you encounter a new word.

+This program can analyze texts with 100000s of characters in under a second.

+This script uses the CC-CEDICT dictionary to lookup words.

 Requirements:
 	Python 3

 Setup:

 	1. Put all the files in a folder somewhere

 	2. Put the text you want to analyze in the file called article.txt

 	3. Run parse.py

 	4. Open stats.csv in whatever program you want (excel, notepad++, etc...)